nebari-dev/nebari-docs/README.md

 ([`conda`](https://docs.conda.io/en/latest/), [`pipenv`](https://github.com/pypa/pipenv) or
   [`venv`](https://docs.python.org/3/library/venv.html))

-Depending on where you are planning to deploy Nebari, you may need to set up credentials (e.g. for cloud deployment).
-Once all the necessary credentials are generated, Nebari can be installed and deployed in roughly 30 minutes!
+Depending on where you are planning to deploy, Nebari can be installed and deployed in roughly 30 minutes!

 Check the [Nebari installation guide]() for detailed step-by-step instructions on deploying Nebari.